mbridak/not1mm/README.md

 ## CAT

 Added rudimentary check for running instance of flrig or rigctld.
 It will connect to whichever it finds first.

+## CW Keyer interface

+It currently just connects to an already running instance of cwdaemon.